 You can find out more about how much companies are investing in privacy and what are the outcomes and ROI of investments in our blog; Why companies are investing in GDPR compliance

-GDPR marketing should be transparent, trustworthy and straightforward when communicating what you do with personal data of your contacts.
+GDPR marketing should be transparent, trustworthy, and straightforward when communicating what you do with personal data.

 1️⃣ FIND PROPER LEGAL BASIS FOR PROCESSING

-You can process personal data under only 6 legal bases.
+You can process personal data under only six legal bases.
 In marketing, you will most probably rely on two lawful bases – consent and legitimate interest.

-Consent should be freely given, specific, informed, and unambiguous indication of an individual’s wishes by which he or she, by a statement or by clear affirmative action, signifies agreement to the processing of personal data.
+Consent should be a freely given, specific, informed, and unambiguous indication of an individual’s wishes by which he or she, by a statement or by clear affirmative action, gives agreement to the processing of personal data.